IOM in Shelter

-During the 101st session of the IOM Council, IOM's 149 Member States adopted the Migration Crisis Operational Framework (MCOF), a framework which highlights Shelter and Non Food Items response as a core component of this framework.
+During the 101st session of the IOM Council, IOM's 149 Member States adopted the Migration Crisis Operational Framework (MCOF), a framework which highlights Shelter and NFI response as a core component of this framework.

 IOM Shelter responses are defined following assessments of the needs of affected populations.
-As a result, following crises, IOM implements a variety of different shelter and NFI programmes operations that cover all response phases in both conflicts and natural disaster affected countries.
+As a result, following crises, IOM implements a variety of different shelter and NFI programmes that cover all response phases in both conflicts and natural disaster affected countries.
 There is a diverse range of operations and forms of support that take place.
-Shelter is not limited to construction and distribution.
-Shelter Activities in 2015 included:
+Shelter programmes are not limited to construction and distribution.
+Shelter Activities in 2016 included:

 - Stockpiling and preparedness

 - Shelter recovery support and training

 - Rental support

 - Shelter coordination